 Wine is a living beverage that actually evolves inside and outside the bottle.

-There are two reasons for decanting: kind of a sophisticated word for quite a simple action consisting in pouring the content from one vessel into another crystal clear one.
+There are two reasons for decanting: kind of a sophisticated word for quite a simple action consisting of pouring the content from one vessel into another crystal clear one.

-The first reason is to separate the wine from the sediments that have formed during ageing; apart from not being so appealing, this deposit makes the nectar taste more astringent.
+The first reason is to separate the wine from the sediments that have formed during aging; apart from not being so appealing, this deposit makes the nectar taste more astringent.

-The second one is to aerate the wine; as it is poured from the bottle to the decanter it takes in oxygen and opens up, revealing flavours and aromas.
+The second one is to aerate the wine; as it is poured from the bottle to the decanter it takes in oxygen and opens up, revealing flavors and aromas.

 Knowing this, not every wine needs decanting.

 Basically, if the initial taste of a wine is promising, decanting may not be necessary.